On this page:

 - any commission that applies if you sell a caravan.

 You must pay the installation and initial connection costs to a site for electricity, gas, bottled gas or water.
+Caravan park residents and site tenants have to pay for installing and connecting services from a supply point on their site to their caravan or dwelling.

-If the site has separate meters, the site tenant or resident must pay the supply and usage charges for electricity, gas, bottled gas, water, drainage and sewerage.
+If the site has separate meters, the site tenant or resident must pay the supply and usage charges for electricity, gas, water, drainage and sewerage.
 If you pay the bill and then charge the site tenant or resident, you cannot charge more than what the utility supplier would have charged the resident.

 If the services do not have separate meters, you must pay for the services.